 BPMC current roster of developmental drugs focuses on various cancers.
 And the beauty is that pill-delivery system.
 It really works.
 Avapritinib — which treats systemic macrocytosis (SM) and gastrointestinal stromal tumors (GIST) — managed to shrink these tumors in 86% of the patients treated.
-That’s big any study.
-The late trial success allowed Blueprint to a marketing application to the FDA for it.
+That’s a high percentage for any study.
+The late trial success allowed Blueprint to submit a marketing application to the FDA for it.
 The firm has also seen great success targeting other cancers in several other early trials — with the small –molecule delivery system leading the way.

 These successes allowed BPMC to plot its course of action for next year.
 That should include two marketed drugs, four in application stages and more than a dozen in trials and preclinical investigation.
 Given the wins already, there’s no reason to think blueprint won’t get there.